LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 }
 ```

-Let's go over a sample backend server with implementation in [Gin Golang](https://github.com/gin-gonic/gin) of both these endpoints.
+For both endpoints, let's review a sample backend server with implementation in [Gin Golang](https://github.com/gin-gonic/gin).

 ## Gin Golang Code

-For OIDC integration with Go backend, you'll implement it using the [coreos/go-oidc](https://github.com/coreos/go-oidc) library (feel free to check it out).
+For OIDC integration with the Go backend, you'll implement it using the [coreos/go-oidc](https://github.com/coreos/go-oidc) library (feel free to check it out).
 This library provides comprehensive support for OIDC, allowing to easily verify tokens, extract user claims, and validate ID tokens.
 Its features ensure secure authentication and seamless integration with various OIDC providers.

-With the `go-oidc` library, you can efficiently implement OIDC authentication in  Go backend, guaranteeing a smooth and secure authentication process for users.
+With the `go-oidc` library, you can efficiently implement OIDC authentication in the Go backend, guaranteeing users a smooth and secure authentication process.

 ```bash
 go get github.com/coreos/go-oidc/v3/oidc